Skip to main content

 Repository secrets are scoped to only a single repository.
 In order to create/modify these secrets you must be a repository admin within the source code manager.

-Example yaml block for repository secret type
+Example YAML block for repository secret type

 secrets: